MicrosoftDocs/visualfsharpdocs/docs/conceptual/core.autoopenattribute-class-[fsharp].md

 # Core.AutoOpenAttribute Class (F#)

-This attribute is used for two purposes.
-When applied to an assembly, it must be given a string argument, and this argument must indicate a valid module or namespace in that assembly.
-Source code files compiled with a reference to this assembly are processed in an environment where the given path is automatically opened.
+This attribute can be used to designate a module or a namespace that is opened automatically.

 **Namespace/Module Path:** Microsoft.FSharp.Core